 Early Release Window / Premium Video-on-Demand

-Forensic watermarking also offers pay-TV and hospitality operators new revenue opportunities by enabling access to premium HD and video-on-demand (VOD) content for “early release window” (ERW) services.
-The ERW timing runs in parallel with the theatrical showing and well before the DVD and Blu-ray release window.
-Studios offering content for the ERW require digital forensic watermarking in addition to strong encryption and Selectable Output Control.
-Verimatrix has been working with the studios for several years and offers a technical solution that is trusted for ERW services.
+Forensic watermarking also offers pay-TV and hospitality operators new revenue opportunities by enabling access to premium HD and VOD content for early release window (ERW) services.
+The ERW timing runs in parallel with the theatrical showing and well before the DVD/Blu-ray release window.
+Studios offering ERW content require forensic watermarking in addition to strong encryption and Selectable Output Control.
+Verimatrix has been working with the Hollywood studios for more than 10 years and offers a technical solution that is trusted for ERW services.